inform-us/requirements_specifications/informus/content/info_buttons_floorplans.md

 **Tip 2:** If a target is not applicable, please select 'Not applicable'.

-**Tip2:** Targets refresh at 08:00 each day.
+**Tip 3:** Targets refresh at 08:00 each day.
 Do not set targets before 08:00 or they will be counted as set from the previous day.